alanfgates/dtest/README.md

 `ContainerCommandFactory`:  Builds the list of `ContainerCommand`s.
 Defaults to `MavenContainerCommandFactory`.
 If you need to extend `ContainerCommand`, you will need to extend this one too.

+`Reporter`: Reports the results of the tests.
+Defaults to `HtmlReporter`.
+You could extend this to generate other formats that tools could read.

 `ResultAnalyzer`: Analyzes the output of tests and decides whether the test succeeded, failed, threw an error, or timed out.
 Defaults to `MavenResultAnalyzer`, which really should be